 - Jewelry in any body area involving piercings should not be worn outside of ears for girls.

-- Halter tops, tank tops, muscle shirts, sweat suits, spandex items, spaghetti strap shirts, or any other clothing items that show bare midriff are not permitted.
+- Halter tops, tank tops, muscle shirts, sweat suits, spandex items, spaghetti strap shirts, or any clothing items that show bare midriff are not permitted.

-- Shorts, skirts, and jumpers must extend to within (3) inches above the knees or lower, even if tights or leggings are worn underneath.
+- Shorts, skirts, and jumpers must extend to within three (3) inches above the knees or lower, even if tights or leggings are worn underneath.

-- Hats, bandanas and outdoor boots may not be worn in the building.
+- Hats, bandanas, and outdoor boots may not be worn in the building.

 - T-shirts may not have anything printed on them that might be offensive to others.
 Because of this, clothing with writing involving music groups and television and movie references should not be worn.
 A principal’s judgment is final in this matter.